$\texttt{tdescore}$: An Accurate Photometric Classifier for Tidal Disruption Events: Feature Extraction

-\begin{itemize} \item the peak magnitude in $g$-band. \item the time of peak in $g$-band. \item the colour at $g$-band peak. \item the colour change rate (C$_{1}$). \item fade time (defined as the time for the $g$-band lightcurve to return from peak to 0.5 mag below peak). \item the RBF length scale from the Gaussian process fit. \item the RBF amplitude from the Gaussian process fit. \item the Gaussian process `score', which quantifies how well the model describes the data. \item To fully capture the multiple peaks which can be exhibited by many AGN and some transients, we count the number of inflection points in the lightcurve fit which occur pre-peak and separately count the post-peak inflection points. \item the mean detection cadence (total number of detections divided by time between first and last detection). \end{itemize}
+\begin{itemize} \item the peak magnitude in $g$-band. \item the time of peak in $g$-band. \item the colour at $g$-band peak (MJD). \item the colour change rate (C$_{1}$). \item fade time (defined as the time in for the $g$-band light curve to return from peak to 0.5 mag below peak). \item the RBF length scale from the Gaussian process fit. \item the RBF amplitude from the Gaussian process fit. \item the Gaussian process `score', which quantifies how well the model describes the data. \item To fully capture the multiple peaks which can be exhibited by many AGN and some transients, we count the number of inflection points in the light curve fit which occur pre-peak and separately count the post-peak inflection points. \item the mean detection cadence (total number of detections divided by time in days between first and last detection). \end{itemize}

-Entirely independently of the above procedure, we also try to fit the lightcurves with SALT2 supernova Type Ia models \citep{salt2} using \sncosmo \citep{sncosmo}, and retrieve the underlying c/$x_{1}$ parameters, as well as the $\chi^{2}$, to serve as a proxy for the `Ia'-ness of the lightcurve.
+Entirely independently of the above procedure, we also try to fit the light curves with SALT2 supernova Type Ia models \citep{salt2} using \sncosmo \citep{sncosmo}, and retrieve the underlying c/$x_{1}$ parameters, as well as the $\chi^{2}$, to serve as a proxy for the `Ia'-ness of the light curve.

+When run on a standard MacBook Pro without any parallelisation, the Gaussian process analysis requires $\sim$3s per transient on average.
+The time varies somewhat between individual transients, with more lightcurve detections leading to longer process times. \sncosmo is faster, requiring $\sim$1s on average per source.
+The lightcurve analysis procedure is thus fast enough to scale to deeper surveys such as Rubin.
+For surveys with more than two bands, the model in Equation \ref{eq:color} could be generalised to a thermal model with a temperature and linear temperature evolution.